 and welcome to our German word of the day.
 This time we are going to look at the meaning of:

-The origin of gleich is the Germanic ḣa-lîka.
+The origin of gleich is the Germanic… uhm… word ḣa-lîka.
 Yeah… no idea how to pronounce that :).
 This Germanic word meant something along the lines of having a similar or matching body, and it is also the origin of the English word like.
-Both these words do have the idea similarity in them but it’s more alive in gleich as its first meaning is same, equal or equally.
+And while like can mean just kind of similar, gleich is more strict, because its first meaning is same, equal or equally.

-The first 2 examples are brought do you by: math and humanity… what a combination.
+The first two examples are brought do you by: math and humanity… what a combination.

 - 2 + 2 = 4 – Zwei plus Zwei ist gleich 4.